jeevanjoseph/oci-notes/network/Networking.md

 * LPG is defined for a specific VCN.
 * To connect two different VCNs,
   * Each VCN must have an LPG.
+  * To setup LPGs and create connection, specific IAM policies are needed.
   * On each VCN, a route rule is defined such that
-    * The route destination `is the VCN's own LPG
+    * The route destination is the VCN's own LPG
     * The destination CIDR is the CIDR of the other VCN.
-    * It effectively reads t`hat for addresses in the destination CIDR, use this LPG.
+    * It effectively reads that for addresses in the destination CIDR, use this LPG.
   * The LPGs are then connected to each other.
   * For a VCN to talk to 2 other VCNs in the same region, different LPG pairs are used.
   * VCNs in a peering relationship cannot have overlapping CIDRs